EMPAT94/empat94.github.io/_gs/tutorial.md

 As time went by, the varmints grew bolder.
 There were over 20 of them now, taking turns throwing rocks at us while the rest egged them on.
 Julie stopped shooting at them after her seventh arrow.
 According to her, it was a waste of arrows against such numbers.
 I think it had more to do with how they cackled when her last arrow had hit a pillar far away from any of them.
 All seven of her arrows now had new owners, being held like short spears and used to poke the poor plebeians who didn't have one.

 We were stuck.
 Sometimes Taro and Carol threw rocks back.
 At first, the imps were guarded.
 Then they guffawed at the rocks as well.
 While they didn't exactly mount an attack on us, we couldn't go ahead anyway.
 Not unless we wished to get stoned to death halfway through.
-Perhaps a craftsman would've been useful here, making traps and lures.
+Perhaps a Craftsman would've been useful here, making traps and lures.

 'Traps, eh?' a sudden idea hit me.
 I gathered the group around and explained the process.
 I could see the poorly hidden doubt in their dubious faces.
 Still, no one else had any better solution, so we decided to give it a go.
 We had already lost seven arrows, what does one more matter?